AMSAT-NA/PacSatFSKBoard/NOTES.md

 The BOARD1\_RF\_BYPASS and BOARD2\_RF\_BYPASS lines can be combined, you are only using one of them at a time.
 This will simplify the design a bit and remove a part.

+Switch the main RF connectors from UFL to MMCX, since that's pretty standard.

 # Not going to do